 Digital Connectivity – The shift in buying processes to the digital world has fueled much of the transition to inside sales.
 The majority of a business buyer’s journey is now completed online prior to communication with a provider.
 Inside sales enables your team to react more quickly and effectively to demand generation opportunities initiated by prospects.
 It also allows you to design your content marketing strategies around what intent data shows you about your prospects.

 Adaptability – Because of its utilisation of technology, inside sales activities offer more versatility and agility to your team.
 You can quickly identify changes in marketplace trends and adjust your marketing processes and activities to match.
 Closer management access to sales personnel is one reason for improved adaptability.
 Managers can spend time training, developing and coaching reps more frequently when they work inside the company.

 Field Sales Benefits

 More Personal – Inside sales processes and technology do provide strong interpersonal opportunities.
-However, you could argue that field sales still offers the most personal connection with prospects.
+However, you could argue that a field sales representative builds more personal connections with prospects.
 It allows reps to converse face-to-face, and to use emotional intelligence in presenting information and responding to a prospect’s needs.